Attract self catering guests

 These skills are in planning, understanding your guests, and analysis of your results.

 The key aspect to remember here is that not all guests are the same.

-Who is your self-caterings ideal guest?
+Who is the ideal guest of your self-caterings property?

 The first step in attracting more guests is answering this question; “who is your ideal guest?”.

 From this you can create your strategy and build a stack of technology to help you provide great guest experiences.

 It’s time to start investigating.

 Who are your properties suitable for?